Exporting guide to Norway

 The Norwegian Standards Authority is responsible for standardisation, certification and assessment of product standards.

-Norway has adopted the EU’s CE mark on some products sold in the EU.
+Norway has adopted the EU’s CE mark for many products.
+View further information about product regulations in Norway.

 The Norwegian Food Safety Authority, Mattilsynet is responsible for regulating: